 The process results in an aggregate score of each candidates’ non-cognitive (“soft”) skills such as interpersonal skills, professionalism, and moral judgment.
 It’s been so successful that since its introduction in 2004, the MMI process has been adopted by medical, dental and pharmacy schools around the world.

 The interview scenarios are designed to test non-cognitive competencies which are key to medicine, such as:

 - Communication Skills

 Although participants must relate to the scenario posed at each station, it is important to note that the MMI is not intended to test specific knowledge in the field.
 Instead, the assessors evaluate each candidate’s thought process and the ability to think ‘on his or her feet’.
 As such, there are no right or wrong answers to the questions posed in an MMI, but each applicant should consider the question from a variety of perspectives.

 The MMI process

 At the start of each mini-interview rotation, a candidate receives a question/scenario and has a short period of time (typically one minute) to prepare an answer.
 Upon entering the interview room, the candidate has a short exchange with an assessor (usually about 5 minutes).
-In some cases, the assessor observes while an interaction takes place between a simulated patient and the candidate.
+In some cases, the assessor observes while an interaction takes place between a simulated patient (a role player) and the candidate.

 At the end of each mini-interview, the assessor evaluates the candidate’s performance on the activity against set criteria, while the applicant moves to the next station.
 This pattern is repeated through a number of rotations (usually 10-15).
 Some stations are designated as “rest stations” meaning that no interview takes place.
 The candidate is expected to sit quietly during that time.
 The duration of the entire interview is usually about 90 minutes (1 ½ hours).